 I have worked in mental health for over 15 years and for the last 9 years I have worked as a counsellor in the NHS.
 I have helped clients work through many different issues over the years and can help with issues such as: anxiety, depression, bereavement, relationship problems, anger, sexual abuse, work stress, career problems, domestic abuse, long-term health issues, sexual problems & family issues.
 There aren’t many things I’ve not come across over the years so get in touch and I can see if I can help.

 I work with people of all ages and all backgrounds.
 I work with adults over the age of 18 and specialize in men’s mental health.
+I have an interest in Existential therapy and am a member of The Society for Existential Analysis.

 • Counselling for Depression- Nottingham University- 2015